 Do I need a 4K TV or an 8K TV?

 For those looking to take their home entertainment setup to the next level, Samsung’s 8K TVs are an attractive proposition.
 Keep in mind, though, that 8K Ultra HD content is few and far between, so you’ll be betting on networks adopting the standard in the future — and with 4K Ultra HD having only just ventured into the mainstream, there is a lot of work to be done before 8K Ultra HD replaces it, so purchasing an 8K TV right now is outright risky.

 Instead, we recommend taking your entire budget and pouring it into the best OLED or QLED you can find, depending on your preference.
-If you’re after the former, it’s the Sony Master Series A9G.
-For the latter, it’s the Samsung Q90R.
-This will serve you better in the long run as you won’t run the risk of owning an 8K TV that could be rendered obsolete before 8K Ultra HD becomes the new broadcasting standard, whenever that may be.
+If you’re after the former, the Sony Master Series A9G is our top pick.
+For the latter, it’s the Samsung Q90R that wins.
+Opting for an OLED or QLED will serve you better in the long run.
+You won’t run the risk of owning an 8K TV that may become obsolete sooner rather than later.
+Or, at least, before 8K Ultra HD becomes the new broadcasting standard, whenever that may be.